kanishkdudeja/mysql-php-pdo-wrapper/README.md

 ### How to use this library?

 1) Put your database configuration credentials in the file DBConfig.php

 2) Include the DBWrapper.php file in your project, create an object of the DBWrapper class and start using it in your application.

+### Some notes

+1) This wrapper uses the utf8mb4 encoding and the utf8mb4_unicode_ci collation for the database connection.
+You can change these if needed, in the constructor of DBWrapper class in DBWrapper.php

 ### Sample usage